sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ## Step 3 - Test the function from Visual Studio

 Press **F5** to run the program and test function behaviors.
-Use Postman or Fiddler to issue a call like the one shown below:
+Use Postman to issue a call like the one shown below:

 ```http
 POST https://localhost:7071/api/Translate